FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 Our wireless joystick controller connets to RPi through Bluetooth.
 If you are an old school terminal person, you can register your joystick through command line via `bluetoothctl`([tutorial](https://www.makeuseof.com/manage-bluetooth-linux-with-bluetoothctl/)).

 It is much easier to pair a bluetooth device in VNC viewer.
-1. login to VNC viewer.
+1. Login to VNC viewer.
 2. Setup bluetooth.
 Open a terminal on your RPi.
 ```bash